Count cars in aerial imagery using deep learning

 Get data and model for analysis

-We have downloaded aerial imagery from OpenAerialMap and published it as an imagery layer, allowing us to search for it below.
+We have downloaded aerial imagery from OpenAerialMap and published it as a dynamic imagery layer, allowing us to get it below.

 Search for the pretrained model item in ArcGIS Living Atlas of the World.